jamezjaz/micro-reddit/README.md

 # Micro-Reddit
 This is a project built based on the Active Record (Model) principle.
 It is built with Ruby on Rails frame work.
+Here, we generated the user, post, and comment models.
+We also created the models' associations and validated the various columns.

 ## Stack
 - Language: Ruby 2.6.5